bobbrowning/sudsjs/README.md

 There must be a user table defined and it must have certain fields in it.
 You will find these in the security section of suds.js.
 (If you change this you will be in uncharted territory but you can add/remove other fields in this table.)
 If you have an audit file it has to have the same name and table definition as the one in the test database.
 1. Set up the database name and password in the suds.js config file along with the database type.
 The test data config file has a mysql/postgesql setups (without the password) commented out as an example.
-1. Add the tables to the database with http://localhost:3000/createtables.
+1. For relational detabases, add the tables to the database with http://localhost:3000/createtables.
+You don't need this for MongoDB.
 This program is not password-protected so you might want to comment out the route in the config file after you have used it.
 This program does the heavy lifting in setting up tables, but does not update tables once they have been set up.
 The program can be used if you add new tables.

 I have tested the software with sqlite3, mysql and postgresql.
 It's probably all right with other database management systems (DBMS), but if you run into problems, the code is all in bin/suds/db.js.
 The most likely issue is in the code to find the key of a newly inserted row.
 All three DBMS behave differently.
 There is a fall-back method which is the read the most recently added row back.
 But in a high traffic multi-user environment this may cause problems.